Portmore, Saint Catherine: Transportation

 Portmore is served by the Jamaica Urban Transit Company Limited (JUTC) which provides bus transportation for Portmore residents both locally and into Kingston and Spanish Town.

 The Portmore Toll Road is the major commuter Highway which connects the city of Kingston and the town, Portmore, via the Hunts Bay Bridge, and Portmore to the old capital of Spanish Town with three lanes in each direction and a speed limit of 110 km/h.

 The city is served by the Norman Manley International Airport with over 130 flights weekly.

 Sport

 Portmore has a professional football team that plays in the top flight Jamaica National Premier League.
 It was originally Hazard United from May Pen but following its relocation is now called Portmore United F.C.

+Since 2020, the tightly contested football match known as the Portmore derby involving Portmore United F.C. and Dunbeholden F.C.

 Horse Racing is popular and all major horse races are run at Caymanas Park located in north Portmore.